nsp456/Electro_Shoppe/README.md

 <h4>How to Run</h4>

+Firstly, add items to MongoDB by following the steps given in STEPS.txt file present in "database" folder.

 Navigate to backend folder in your terminal and run the following command to start the server

 ```